IgorNadj/nextseason-api/README.md

 -- serve - reads the sqlite database and serves the data over http

 - Then run on a schedule:
 -- update - checks for newer list file and updates db with changes.
-Note: this updates to the point of normailse, you still need to run extra and denormalise.
+Note: this updates to the point of normailse, you still need to run extra and denormalise (alternatively run the update.sh script in res/scripts).
 Limitations: update only updates existing episodes (as best as it can) and adds new ones.
 This is not perfect, you may need to do a full re-parse once in a while.